notonthehighstreet/toga/CONTRIBUTING.md

 ### Toga Components

-The Toga Components can be written as any [React](https://github.com/facebook/react) component.
+Components should be developed in a separate repo which will then be linked during startup following the guide in the [Readme.md](readme.md).

+The only exceptions are components which show particular functionality of toga it live in the example components.

+The Toga Components is a collection of [React](https://github.com/facebook/react) components which include a `toga.json` file in the root.
 Toga Components should be universal i.e. written so that they can be rendered server-side and client-side.

-The Toga Components tests lives within `/components` and the corresponding tests should live within a `/spec` directory with the component.

 ### Submitting Code